DeMoorJasper/parcel-plugin-svelte/packages/parcel-plugin-svelte/readme.md

 }
 ```

+**_Note: the use of `compilerOptions` property will be deprecated on the next major version, you should use the`compiler` property instead._**

 ### CSS CompilerOptions

-If you set `compilerOptions.css` to `false`, CSS will be bundled in a separate file.
+If you set `compiler.css` to `false`, CSS will be bundled in a separate file.
 It also enables post-transformations provided by Parcel such as PostCSS and file resolution for `url()`.

 ## How does it work?